saifkhan179/MyRepo/Building-Infra-with-terraform-advanced.md

 - Run ```terraform apply``` command in the terminal window to view the outputs.

 ![](https://qloudableassets.blob.core.windows.net/devops/OCI/Terraform/Images/ta35.PNG?sp=r&st=2020-03-02T04:35:40Z&se=2020-12-31T12:35:40Z&spr=https&sv=2019-02-02&sr=b&sig=SvauwW0RgTOh5kQ55s3E6gVbVNGN8yEKRCZREBx82sE%3D)

+- Copy the punlic Ip of the instance and paste it a new tab in the Chrome Browser.
+You should see the Apache httpd Server Home page.

+ta67

 - Multiple output variables can be defined to retrieve values as per requirement.